-In these tricky times, more and more of us are reaching out for reusables to feel confident that at least we’ve got our periods sorted.
-Using something new can be a bit of a challenge at the best of times, so we’ve put together these simple menstrual cup tips to help you on your way:
+Are you considering a sustainable swap to the Mooncup?
+Using something new can be a bit of a challenge, so we’ve put together these simple menstrual cup tips to help you on your way:

 • Learning to use the Mooncup® is a new skill.
 Like anything new, using a menstrual cup for the first time can take some practice to get the knack of (we’d say around 3 cycles).
 But don’t worry, with practice it usually becomes second nature before you know it.

 • Remember- you have time- there’s no hurry!
 Before getting started, have a good look around our website.
 We have loads of information to help answer your questions and make getting started as straightforward as possible.
 Check out our FAQ section, How to Use video and YouTube channel for useful tips and tutorials.

 • Once you’ve got your Mooncup home have a proper read of the usage instructions that came with it before jumping in!
 Remember you need to give your Mooncup a thorough clean before first use too.

 • Take your time when getting started.
 It’s important to be relaxed.
 Choose a time during the day when you’re at home, feeling relaxed and aren’t rushing.
 After a bath or shower can be ideal.

 • You can practice inserting and removing your Mooncup before your period starts, when there’s less pressure to ‘get it right’!
 You might find it helps to use some extra warm water on your Mooncup, or a water-based lubricant at your vaginal entrance at this time.

 • Experiment with different menstrual cup folding techniques.
 We’re all unique so it’s worth experimenting to find the one that works best for you.